Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 So I know my way around winter hiking, and am delighted to share these winter hiking tips with you.

-Let's start off with some winter hiking clothing tips.
+Let's start off with some winter hiking clothing tips to answer your questions about what to wear hiking in winter conditions.

 Humans aren't hairy enough to stay warm without the aid of winter clothing.